giuliandenicola1/homekit-infused/docs/framework.md

 To create notifications you can open the `/homekit-infused/user/notifications.yaml` file, there are some included examples.

-You can change the theme settings by going to the `/themes/name_of_theme/user/` folder, it has a little configuration file where you can change the border-radius and/or some basic colors and/or font-type/family/size.
-(This feature is NOT available yet and will be introduced in the 3.0.1 Framework Update)
+You can change the theme settings by going to the `/themes/` folder, it has a little configuration piece at the top of the file where you can change the border-radius and/or some basic colors and/or font-type/family/size.

 ### Addons
 Addons are the cards to fill the framework with, you are not required to install any of the addons if you don't want to.
 You can always create your own cards in the exact same way addons work.
 Please read the addons section of the documentation on how to install or create addons yourself.